lee-zhg/dashboard/README.md

 If you have multiple data sources, you may pre-process all your data and stage them in DB2 Warehouse instance through batch processes.

-When you complete this tutorial, you will understand how to:
+When you complete this code pattern, you will understand how to:
 * Build dashboard with Watson Studio
 * Configure DB2 Warehouse and populate sample data
 * Optionally, IBM Cloud Function which can help populate DB2 Warehouse from other data source